-Dr. Neville has been selected as one of the "World’s Leading Patent Practitioners" in 2013 and 2014 by Intellectual Asset Management (IAM) magazine.
+Dr. Neville has been selected as one of the "World’s Leading Patent Practitioners" from 2013-2015 by Intellectual Asset Management (IAM) magazine.
 In 2014 and 2015, she was selected for inclusion in the Illinois Rising Stars® list, featuring outstanding young attorneys in the state.
 Dr. Neville was named an "IP Star" in Managing IP's 2014 and 2015 World IP Handbook and Survey.

 - Responsible for worldwide prosecution for three FDA-approved drugs and numerous additional clinical candidates, including small molecules and biologics.

 - Successfully obtained patent protection for next generation antibodies and performed FTO’s on potential antibody targets and indications for clients.